AwardOfSky/Fast-Radix-Sort/README.md

 <br>The presented program showcases an implementation of said algorithm written in ANSI C and optimized for speed.</p>
 <p>The function sorts 32-bit integers (signed or unsigned), one byte at a time (a bit like the American Flag sorting,
 <br>but starting with the Least Significant Digit/Byte).</p>
-<p>This implementation follows an out-of-order approach, meaning it uses an helper array in order to successfully sort
+<p>This implementation follows an out-of-place approach, meaning it uses an helper array in order to successfully sort
   the original vector of integers.</p>
 <p>The program supports all main C compilers (GCC, Clang, MCVS, ..) and architectures.
 <p>For more information about the algorithm itself check the